Hubs-Foundation/hubs-docs/README.md

 ## 📄 Docusaurus Header

-Every markdown file should begin with a Docusaurus header block.
-This is **not Markdown**, but frontmatter metadata used by Docusaurus.
+Every MDX file should begin with a Docusaurus header block.
+This is **not Markdown**, but frontmatter metadata used by Docusaurus in YAML format.

 ```yaml
 ---